yizhou-wang/sift-correspondence/README.md

 ### Reference

-Vedaldi, A., 2007.
+[1] Vedaldi, A., 2007.
 An open implementation of the SIFT detector and descriptor.
 UCLA CSD.

+[2] Liu C., Yuen J. and Torralba A., 2011.
+Sift flow: Dense correspondence across scenes and its applications.
+IEEE transactions on pattern analysis and machine intelligence, 33(5), pp.978-994.

+[3] Lowe D.G., 1999.
+Object recognition from local scale-invariant features.
+Computer vision, 1999.
+The proceedings of the seventh IEEE international conference (Vol. 2, pp. 1150-1157).
+Ieee.